 I typically would not use a respirator or face mask when moving around shavings, but if you are using anything powdered–the chemicals we use to mordant, or any powdered dyes–I recommend having one on.
 These ultra-small particles just aren’t good to breathe in!

 If you already have a baking scale, you can use it here, just make sure not to let any dyes or materials touch the scale directly.
 Simply use the tare function to zero-out the weight of any vessels you’re using to measure, then clean off your scale thoroughly after use.

-Mordants are chemicals that bind to both the fiber and color, acting as a bridge to attach color molecules to your wool.
+Mordants are chemicals that bind to both the fibre and color, acting as a bridge to attach color molecules to your wool.
 This chemical is the safest of a handful of options and is popular with many natural dyers.
-It will only bind color to protein fibers, not cellulose ones–so color taken by the wool may not be taken up the same way by any blended fibers (like cotton, hemp, linen, or nylon).
+It will only bind color to protein fibres, not cellulose ones–so color taken by the wool may not be taken up the same way by any blended fibres (like cotton, hemp, linen, or nylon).

 Cream of Tartar adds a little softness back into your bath and prevents your wool from feeling too crunchy at the end of the dyeing process.

 I’ve used shavings for my experiment here, but this can be hard to find.
 You can easily substitute any wood-based dye powder or shaving (osage, cutch, quebracho, applewood, logwood) for brazilwood.